maybebyte/anthesis/dns-sinkhole.md

 		/bin/mv /etc/blocklist.txt.bak /etc/blocklist.txt
 	fi

-These portions are better left outside of `genblock.pl`, for portability and to reduce code complexity.
+These portions are better left outside of `genblock`, for portability and to reduce code complexity.
 That way, there's no need to worry about all of the different init systems, DNS resolvers, methods of fetching, websites to fetch from, and so forth.

 ## Source code

-The source code for `genblock.pl` can be found in my `sysadm` repo, accessible [on amissing.link](/src/sysadm/) or [on GitHub](https://github.com/3uryd1ce/sysadm).
+The source code for `genblock` can be found in my `sysadm` repo, accessible [on amissing.link](/src/sysadm/) or [on GitHub](https://github.com/3uryd1ce/sysadm).